 Struggling to find meaning, feeling stuck or disconnected from ourselves and other people for whatever the reasons, can be an isolating experience.
-I offer a space to explore the issues that are of real concern to you where all is necessary and welcome in the therapeutic process.
+I offer a space to explore the issues that are of real concern to you and where everything and anything you bring is a very welcome and important part of the therapeutic process.

 Coming to terms with all that we are (both the good and bad stuff) with acceptance and compassion, allows us to become more at ease with ourselves and the world, coping more effectively with the stressors in our day to day.

 Therapeutic change comes from inviting in the stuff we shrink away from, that makes us feel uncomfortable or scared.
-It is the process of getting to know the so called good and bad bits of ourselves that enable us to be fully functioning, real people out in the world.
+This is usually derived from the limiting negative beliefs we have inherited from our family, community and culture we grew up in and the experiences that shaped how we may still see ourselves and perceive the world.
+It is the process of getting to know the so called good and bad bits that enable us to be fully functioning, real people out in the world.

 Strangely, it is by becoming curious about why we are fearful, ashamed, depressed, addicted or angry that enables us to gain some control of patterns of behaviour that have been overwhelming.
-With this self-awareness we can begin to make responsible choices that work for us.
+With this self-awareness we can begin to foster self compassion and make life choices and decisions that work for us.

 With many years of relevant experience in the field of therapeutic relationship, as mediator, mentor and facilitator, my personal and professional development is ongoing with training courses, workshops, personal therapy, supervision and updated reading.
 This is in accord with the professional and ethical guidelines set out by the BACP for working practice of which I am a registered member.